hushell/pmf_cvpr22/README.md

 ### CDFSL
 The purpose of this benchmark is to evaluate model trained on Mini-ImageNet (source domain) by cross-domain meta-test tasks.
-So we only need to download the (target datasets (domains))[https://github.com/IBM/cdfsl-benchmark#target-domains], and extract the files into `./data/`.
+So we only need to download the [target datasets (domains)](https://github.com/yunhuiguo/CVPR-2021-L2ID-Classification-Challenges#target-domains), and extract the files into `./data/`.
 You'll need to have these 4 sub-folders:
 ```
 ./data/ChestX